-This risk category ranges from prolonged summer heat waves to cold weather.
-Earth's climate is changing and trending toward higher global ambient air temperatures and increasing severe weather events.
-In addition, basic physical forces in the earth and space will continue to create extreme risks.
+The top risk category for the Western Interconnection ranges from prolonged summer heat waves to winter cold weather.
+The Earth's climate is changing and trending toward higher global ambient air temperatures and increasing severe weather events.
+In addition, basic physical forces in Earth and space will continue to create extreme risks.
+These two categories of natural events, changing climates and physical forces in Earth and space, are useful umbrellas to enumerate specific risks to the reliable operation of the Western electric system.